Clinical data demonstrated the efficacy of AKYNZEO® in preventing CINV

 See IV Data

-≥90% complete response with AKYNZEO in the acute and delayed phase of CINV1
+≥90% complete response with AKYNZEO in the acute and delayed phase1

-Complete response rate with AKYNZEO capsules in acute and delayed phase of CINV1
+Complete response rate with AKYNZEO capsules + dexamethasone in acute and delayed phase of CINV (secondary endpoints)1

 AKYNZEO complete response in acute and delayed CINV

-FDA-approved AKYNZEO demonstrated significant improvement for secondary endpoints in acute (Day 1) and delayed (Days 2-5) phases of CINV vs palonosetron, including no emesis, no significant nausea, and complete protection (P.05)1,2
+AKYNZEO demonstrated significant improvement for secondary endpoints in acute and delayed phases vs palonosetron, including no emesis, no significant nausea, and complete protection (P0.05)2

-• AC=anthracycline-cyclophosphamide; CINV=chemotherapy-induced nausea and vomiting; VAS=visual analog scale.
+• AC=anthracycline plus cyclophosphamide; CINV=chemotherapy-induced nausea and vomiting; IV=intravenous; VAS=visual analog scale.

-• *AKYNZEO injection has not been studied for the prevention of nausea and vomiting associated with anthracycline plus cyclophosphamide chemotherapy.
+*AKYNZEO injection has not been studied for the prevention of nausea and vomiting associated with AC chemotherapy.

-• Protocol-defined secondary endpoints included rates of no emesis, no significant nausea (VAS <25 mm), and complete protection (complete response + no significant nausea) during acute, delayed, and overall phases.1,2
+• Protocol-defined secondary endpoints included rates of no emesis, no significant nausea (VAS <25 mm), and complete protection (complete response + no significant nausea) during acute, delayed, and overall phases.2